-Sometimes the surgery is obvious.
+Sometimes the infraction is obvious.
 Your boss questions your ability in a staff meeting.
 Your wife takes over the negotiations.
 Your brother makes a non-subtle dig about your house.
 There are countless more examples but the result is the same: You feel as though your role as a man and father has been questioned.

 But sometimes the feeling of emasculation is more of an inside job.
 Your wife makes more money than you do.
 You get a pay cut at your job so she has to go back to work.
 You become a stay at home dad because it makes more sense.
 This is circumstance — there’s no intention to cut you down, but the result is also the same: In the eyes of society, you feel like less of a husband, father, provider, less of a man.

 You don’t want to feel like a failure, but every signal tells you otherwise and a switch flips in your brain.
 It happens and is actually natural.

 “If you don’t feel like you’re running your own world, it can be debilitating,” says David Ezell, a psychotherapist and clinical director of Darien Wellness.